WebAssembly/stack-switching/proposals/tasks/Explainer.md

 ```
 The `$arrayGenerator` suspends itself, issuing an `identify` event that the caller will respond to.
 The generator function will continue execution only when the caller issues a `$next` event to it.
 Suspending with the `$identify` event allows the caller to record the identity of the generator's fiber.

-During normal execution, the `$arrayGenerator` is always waiting for an `$on-next` event to trigger the computation of the next element in the generated sequence.
+During normal execution, the `$arrayGenerator` is always waiting for an `$next` event to trigger the computation of the next element in the generated sequence.
 If a different event were signaled to the generator the engine would simply trap.

 Notice that the array generator has definite knowledge of its own fiber&mdash;it is given the identity of its fiber explictly.
 This is needed because when a fiber suspends, it must use the identity of the fiber that is suspending.
 There is no implicit searching for which computation to suspend.